Raymond Vohasek: College career

 At the College of DuPage in 2017, Vohasek posted a team-leading 8.5 sacks and additionally tallied 33 tackles, 14 of which were for a loss.
 He posted these numbers despite having played through a torn labrum the entire season.
 He did not play and redshirted the 2018 season to allow his shoulder to heal.
 Vohasek was ranked by 247Sports a three-star junior college recruit and the best player in the state of Illinois.
 He transferred to play for the North Carolina Tar Heels in 2019.

 In his first season with the Tar Heels, Vohasek made 12 appearances and totaled 15 tackles, one sack and 5.0 tackles-for-loss.
 The following year, he started all 11 games and posted 29 tackles, placed third on the team with 7.0 tackles-for-loss, and recorded two pass breakups with four quarterback hurries, earning honorable mention all-conference honors.
 Vohasek again earned honorable mention all-conference honors in 2021, after making 38 tackles, 4.0 for-loss, one sack, three pass breakups and four hurries.
-He started the first five games of the 2022 season, collecting 14 tackles and one tackles-for-loss, before suffering a season-ending injury.
+He started the first five games of the 2022 season, collecting 14 tackles and one tackle-for-loss, before suffering a season-ending injury.
 Vohasek finished his stint at North Carolina with 41 games played, including 29 as a starter, 96 tackles, 17 tackles-for-loss and 5.5 sacks.